Inbound Growth for Roofing Companies

 Video: Not Just for Marketers

-A recent study shows that as many as 91% of consumers want to see more online video content from companies.
+A recent study showed that as many as 91% of consumers want to see more online video content from companies.

 With an increasing demand for video, we as marketers must strike while the iron is hot.